-It’s often said riders of gaited horses argue, that because of the speed of their horses, they get to see far more of the scenery and cover a greater distance.
+It’s often said by riders of gaited horses, that because of the speed of their horses, they get to see far more of the scenery and cover a greater distance.
 People who ride non-gaited horses, on the other hand, will say that gaited riders go too fast to enjoy the scenery!

 There’s no right or wrong with whether gaited or non-gaited horses make better trail rides, it’s all down to personal preference.
 Everybody has their own opinion on this and, as they are just that, they’re neither right nor wrong.
 They both have their own qualities that make them suited for trails which is why I’ve included both of them in this article.